 How do we decide whether to use artificial hydration and nutrition?

-The patient and his or her family should talk with the doctor about the patient’s medical condition and risks and benefits of giving artificial hydration and nutrition.
+Talk with your doctor about the risks and benefits of artificial hydration and nutrition.
 Each situation is different.
 Your doctor can help you make the decision that is right for the patient and family.